Jagamantra/studio/README.md

 ## Adding a New Page

 This section guides you on adding new pages to the application and configuring them within the existing structure.
+Authenticated pages are now placed directly under `src/app/` and should use the `AuthenticatedPageLayout` component.

 ### 1. Create the Page File

 Create a new `.tsx` file inside the `src/app` directory.
 Follow Next.js's [App Router conventions](https://nextjs.org/docs/app/building-your-application/routing) for file naming and placement.

-*   For a simple page, place it directly in `src/app`.
-For example, `src/app/newpage/page.tsx`.
+*   For a simple authenticated page, place it directly in `src/app`.
+For example, `src/app/my-new-page/page.tsx`.
-*   For grouped routes or routes with layouts, you can use directories without affecting the URL path (e.g., `src/app/(main)/newpage/page.tsx`) or standard directories that become part of the URL path (e.g., `src/app/main/newpage/page.tsx`).
+*   For unauthenticated pages (like additional auth-related pages), place them in `src/app/auth/`.
+*   For pages that might have a different overall layout (not using `AppShell`), you can create them in `src/app/` and not use `AuthenticatedPageLayout`.

 **Example:**  `src/app/my-new-page/page.tsx` (This will be accessible at `/my-new-page`)